Multifidelity linear regression for scientific machine learning from scarce data: Multifidelity linear regression

 \section{Multifidelity linear regression}

-In this section, we introduce a multifidelity linear regression approach based on a multifidelity Monte Carlo estimate of the unknown expectation $C_{XY}=\E[XY]$ in~\eqref{eq: CE beta} rather than the standard single-fidelity Monte Carlo estimate. \Cref{subsec: MF estimators} presents our multifidelity linear regression setting and introduces our multifidelity estimator for the regression coefficients $\beta$. \Cref{subsec: allocation and alpha discussion} presents and discusses several strategies for choosing the model allocations $m_k$ and the control variate coefficients $\alpha_k$ in the multifidelity covariance estimator. \Cref{subsec: analysis of MFCE} provides optimality analysis of some choices for the control variate coefficients.
+In this section, we introduce a multifidelity linear regression approach based on using multifidelity control variate estimators for the linear regression estimator~\eqref{eq: CE beta} rather than the standard high-fidelity only Monte Carlo estimate. \Cref{subsec: MF estimators} presents our multifidelity linear regression setting and introduces our multifidelity linear regression strategy. \Cref{subsec: allocation and alpha discussion} presents and discusses several strategies for choosing the model allocations $m_k$ and the control variate coefficients $\alpha_k$ in the multifidelity covariance estimator. \Cref{subsec: analysis of MFCE} provides optimality analysis of some choices for the control variate coefficients.